FAU-LAP/NOMAD-CAMELS/docs/source/doc/api/api_landing.md

 CAMELS API uses a web server running on the machines `//localhost:`.
 You interact with the API by sending http requests to the web server.

+Documentation on the allowed requests and their syntax is displayed on the landing page of the web server: `//localhost:<port>/` or on: `//localhost:<port>/docs`.

 ```{toctree}
 :maxdepth: 1
 :caption: Overview